CinecorePlayer/CinecorePlayer/README.md

 ## 📸 Screenshots

 > ### 🚧 New HUD
-> The screenshots below show the upcoming Cinecore interface, including many features and visual changes that are **not yet available in the current public alpha**.
+> The screenshots below show the upcoming Cinecore interface (Cinecore Beta V1), including many features and visual changes that are **not yet available in the current public alpha**.

 ### 🏠 Home